gassmoeller/aspect/benchmarks/rigid_shear/doc/rigid_shear.md

 detailed description of the benchmark see Gassmoeller et al. (2019), "Evaluating the Accuracy of Hybrid Finite Element/Particle-In-Cell Methods for Modeling Incompressible Stokes Flow", Geophysical Journal International, 219, 3.

+Additionally, the "transient" directory contains an extension of the benchmark to time-dependent flow.
+The benchmark and its results are described in Gassmoeller et al. (2023), "Benchmarking the accuracy of higher order particle methods in geodynamic models of transient flow", in review.